bu-ist/coding-standards/css-and-sass/index.md

 Syntax: `u-utilityName`

-Utilities must use a camel case name, prefixed with a `u-` namespace.
+Utilities must use a camelCase name, prefixed with a `u-` namespace.
 What follows is an example of how various utilities can be used to create a simple structure within a component.

 ##### Example: